xchjason/CovidPopulationModel/README.md

   - Proprtion in the ICU who die
 - Selecting a **target region** and **projection period**.
 These selections influence two sets of parameters:
   - The assumed rate at which COVID infection spreads each day (expressed as RT, the COVID reproductive constant).
 Values in excess of 1.0 indicate that the number of infections increases by a factor of RT each day, whereas values below 1.0 indicate exponential decay in the number of cases.
 Values for RT come from COVIDESTIM for the target region and projection period.
   - General ward and ICU transfer ratios.
 If the training region and target region differ, the number of COVID patients in the hospital general ward and ICU may likewise differ even after accounting for differences in the rate of disease spread (RT).
-These differences can reflect (1) differences in overall population size (e.g.,The population of Massachusetts is about 10 times larger than the population of Vermont) or (2) differences in the proportion of individuals who become hospitalized or require ICU care (e.g., the proportion of individuals infected with COVID patients requiring hospital care in Florida may exceed the corresponding proportion in Oklahoma because Florida's population is older.
+These differences can reflect
+    - Differences in overall population size (e.g.,The population of Massachusetts is about 10 times larger than the population of Vermont) or
+    - Differences in the proportion of individuals who become hospitalized or require ICU care (e.g., the proportion of individuals infected with COVID patients requiring hospital care in Florida may exceed the corresponding proportion in Oklahoma because Florida's population is older.